CCBIO908/Scientific_Writing_Course/README.md

 ### a) First assignment and time schedule
 Click here to download [Assignment 1 and the activity plan](https://filesender.sikt.no/?s=download&token=47535373-f585-42a0-9252-38cd94a2fff6) for the two days.
   - I encurage all of you (non-ECT) to do the assignment (it is a good exercise), but you do not have to submit.
-  - In case you want to; submit to erling.hoivik@uib.no using *CCBIO908 Assignment 1* in meail heading.
+  - In case you want to; submit to erling.hoivik@uib.no using *CCBIO908 Assignment 1* in email heading.

 (Of course for ECT-students this is obligatory, and please then submit through MittUIB).